ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Evaluation Datasets

 \section{Evaluation Datasets}

-To train our network we need two different types of image data: (1) images annotated with their absolute poses for the APR-network, and (2) images of optical flow, annotated with their relative poses for the RPR-network.
+To train our network we need two different types of image data: (1) images annotated with their absolute poses for the APR-network, and (2) images of OF, annotated with their relative poses for the RPR-network.